 Ascensus Broker Dealer Services, Inc. and The Vanguard Group manages the Colorado 529 College Savings Plan.
 It features age-based and static portfolio options utilizing Vanguard mutual funds.
 Accounts can be linked to the Upromise rewards

-The Scholars Choice College Savings Program is an advisor-sold plan with fees ranging from 0.64% – 2.12%.
-This plan does not require residency and comes with the guidance of a financial expert, but also comes with higher fees.
-The plan features a lineup of age-based, static multi-fund, and individual fund portfolio options utilizing funds managed by Legg-Mason affiliates as well as non-proprietary Thornburg Investment Management and Franklin Templeton Investments.
+The Scholars Choice Education Savings Plan is an advisor-sold plan with fees ranging from 0.30% – 1.75% depending on share class.
+This plan does not require residency and comes with the guidance of a financial expert, but may also come with higher fees than a direct-sold plan.
+The plan features a lineup of enrollment-year-based, static multi-fund, and individual fund portfolio options.
+The plan is managed by TIAA-CREF Tuition Financing and distributed by Nuveen.

 The SmartChoice College Savings Plan is a direct-sold plan that comes with 0.71% fees and does not require residency.
 This option is FDIC insured.
 Colorado’s Smart Choice College Savings Plan offers two different FDIC-insured options through FirstBank: a one-year time savings account or a money market savings account.

 The final plan offered by Colorado is the CollegeInvest Stable Value Plus College Savings Plan.
 Created in 2003, it was designed to protect principal and guarantee a minimum annual rate of return under a funding agreement with Nationwide.